dendronhq/dendron-site/vault/dendron.topic.commands.md

 You must put the caret on the header you want to rename.
 All wikilinks that link to this header (like `[[note#header]]`) will automatically get updated to the new header.

+### Move Header

+- shortcuts: none

+This command removes the selected header from the note and appends it to the end of the destination note body.
+All wikilinks that link to this header will automatically get updated to the new header.

 ### Show Preview